 When in your library account you can see more options below Your summary.
+If you have borrowed physical items you will see how much money you have saved by using library services.

 Your Fines - We do not charge fines but should you fail to return items or return them damaged, we will invoice you for the cost of replacement.